iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/mapping.rst

     :align: center
     :alt: editing the polygon

-You can click/drag on vertices to move them, or click and drag on entire shapes to move them:
+|br| You can click/drag on vertices to move them, or click and drag on entire shapes to move them:

 .. image:: img/mapping/moved.png
     :width: 600